ethpwn/ethpwn/docs/docs/ethpwn/usage.md

 Smart contracts are most commonly written in high-level programming languages, most commonly [Solidity](https://soliditylang.org/) or sometimes [Vyper](https://vyper.readthedocs.io/en/stable/).

-`ethpwn` provides a simple interface for compiling smart contracts, and programattic access to the compiled artifacts.
+`ethpwn` provides a simple interface for compiling smart contracts, and programmatically access to the compiled artifacts.

 ```python
 from ethpwn import *